myaaghubi/PHP-Frameworks-Bench/README.md

 Some people may think using default configuration is not fair.
 But I think a framework's default configuration is an assertion of what it is.
 Default configuration is a good starting point to know a framework.
 And I can't optimize all the frameworks.
 Some frameworks are optimized, some are not, it is not fair.
 So I don't remove any components/configurations.

 If you find something wrong with my code, please feel free to send Pull Requests.
-But please note optimizing only for "Hello World" is not acceptable.
+But please note optimizing only for "Hello World" is not acceptable!
 Building fastest "Hello World" application is not the goal in this project.

 ## Results

 ### Benchmarking Environment

-* Windows 10 64bit (bash executed on WLS 2)
+* Windows 10 64bit (bash executed on WSL 2)
   * PHP 8.0 (XAMPP x64)
-  * CPU Core i7 2600K - 4Ghz
+  * CPU Core i7 2600K@4Ghz
   * Memory 16G

 ### Hello World Benchmark